Devyani37/SearchAPI/README.md

 ### 3. The Data Grid

 Access data from one or both files to produce a table with sorting, filtering, and paging.
 This table should provide a good user experience and be responsive.
-If you haev time, combine the two data sets into a master/detail view that allows navigating between the list of artists and the list of their artworks.
+If you have time, combine the two data sets into a master/detail view that allows navigating between the list of artists and the list of their artworks.

 How We Evaluate